leblancfg/autocrop/CONTRIBUTING.md

 * Branch off of `master` for every change you want to make
 * Develop changes on your branch
 * Test your changes (see section below)
-* Modify the tests and documentation as necessary
+* Modify the tests and documentation as necessary; annotate public and internal package functions
 * When your changes are ready, make a pull request to the upstream [autocrop](https://github.com/leblancfg/autocrop) repository